 Online Practice Exams

-We have divided our questions into six categories in order to help you focus on areas of weakness.
+We have divided our questions into separate categories in order to help you focus on areas of weakness.

 The categories are as follows:

 - Transfer of Property

 A few examples of what we review in our property ownership section are types of encumbrances such as liens and easements.
 Other items in this section include, but are not limited to, government rights in land, freehold vs less than freehold estates, riparian vs littoral rights, and types of leases.

 In our agency section, we review concepts such as types of agencies, agency creation / termination, and responsibilities related to agency.

 Our appraisal section reviews the different approaches to estimating value such as the market data approach and cost approach.
 We also review forms of depreciation, essentials of value, appraisal theory, and much more.

 Our financing section touches upon key concepts for your exam as it relates to financing a home such as the types of loans, secondary market, government programs and vital instruments in originating a loan.